Ontotext-AD/ontotext-ui-guidelines/ontotext-icon-pack/readme.md

 12. Add new changes back to this repository
   1. Download the project json file from [Icomoon project page](https://icomoon.io/app/#/projects)
-  2. Add new SVG files the the SVG export folder
+  2. Add new SVG files the the svg export folder
+  3. Update **icomoon web font files** with the contents of the latest zip file from iconmoon

 *Icomoon only keeps changes in local storage for free accounts, so they will be lost otherwise*